-Assignment Operator in C
+Assignment Operator In C

-The assignment operator (=) in C programming is used to set a variable's value.
-It stores the value in the variable on its left side after it taking from its right side.
-The following examples show how to use the assignment operator:
+value.
+It stores the value in the variable on its left side after it

 = Simple assignment